 What is Geothermal Power?

-- Geothermal power is a form of renewable energy utilizing subsurface hot water or steam created by the heat beneath the earth’s surface.
-Heat from the earth’s molten core in areas of volcanic activity or at the juncture of the earth’s tectonic plates, flows naturally toward the cooler surface to form hot springs, geysers, steam vents (fumaroles) and boiling mud pots.
+Heat from the earth’s core in areas of volcanic activity or at the juncture of the earth’s tectonic plates flows naturally toward the cooler surface to form hot springs, geysers, steam vents (fumaroles), and boiling mud pots.

-- Geothermal power plants also have the distinction of being “baseload” power sources.
-That is, they can operate continuously at up to 98% capacity because they have a constant source of “fuel” and require little downtime for maintenance.
-And, geothermal plants are not affected by changing weather conditions.
+Geothermal power plants are also “baseload” power sources meaning they can operate continuously at up to 98% capacity because they have a constant source of “fuel” and require little downtime for maintenance and not affected by changing weather conditions.

 British Columbia’s Potential

-- BC Hydro has identified 16 prospective geothermal sites in the province, with the six most likely prospects having an estimated geothermal potential of over 1,000 megawatts collectively.
-Others estimate the provinces potential to be approximately 3,000 MW of capacity.
+BC Hydro has identified 16 prospective geothermal sites in the province, with the six most likely prospects having an estimated geothermal potential of over 1,000 MW collectively.